 Clockwork

-One hundred years ago American management faced many of the problems it confronts today - poor productivity, rapid technological change, and heightened competition.
+One hundred years ago American management faced many of the problems it confronts in modern times - poor productivity, rapid technological change, and heightened competition.
 Clockwork shows how Frederick Taylor and his followers attempted to meet these challenges through "scientific management," a radical program to organize every aspect of production under a regime of quantitative measures and systematic planning.

-Clockwork is the only film on Taylor's work and its continuing influence on the modern workplace.
-The film includes original historical footage which Taylor and his contemporaries, the Gilbreths, shot for the pioneering time-motion studies which paved the way for the modern automated assembly line and unskilled factory worker.
+Clockwork explores Taylor's work and its continuing influence on the modern workplace.
+The film includes original historical footage that Taylor and his contemporaries, the Gilbreths, shot for the pioneering time-motion studies that paved the way for the modern automated assembly line and factory floor systems.

 "An historic film.
 A great piece of work...I recommend its purchase by any university or business school."